Thales-research-institute/DeepmRNALoc/README.md

 For more parameter information, please refer to `main.py`.

-## Usage For biomedical researchers
+## Usage For Biomedical Researchers

 We deployed a trained model on a dedicated server, which is publicly available at http://www.peng-lab.org:8080/mRNA/, to make it easy for biomedical researcher users to utilize DeepmRNALoc in their research activity.